victorrivers/component-library/code-exercises/count-conforming-bitmasks/readme.md

 # CountConformingBitmasks

-## Count 30-bit bitmasks conforming to at least one of three given 30-bit bitmasks.
+Count 30-bit bitmasks conforming to at least one of three given 30-bit bitmasks.

+## Task description

 ---

-In this problem we consider unsigned 30-bit integers, i.e. all integers B such that 0 ≤ B < 230.
+In this problem we consider unsigned 30-bit integers, i.e. all integers B such that 0 ≤ B < 2<sup>30</sup>

 We say that integer A conforms to integer B if, in all positions where B has bits set to 1, A has corresponding bits set to 1.